LedgeDash/unum-appstore/README.md

 Step Functions implementations contain

   1. User functions, each in its own directory
-  2. An `events` directory with example workflow inputs for testing
+  2. An `events` directory with example workflow inputs
   3. A `template.yaml` for deploying the user functions and the Step Functions state machine with AWS SAM.